josevh/zbx-module-neustar-wpm/README.md

 # Zabbix Loadable Module for Neustar Web Performance Monitoring
-> Tested on Zabbix 2.4.4 compiled against 2.4.7 sources
+> Tested on Zabbix 2.4.4 compiled against 2.4.7 sources.

+> Currently, returns monitor statuses only.
+That is the only data retrieved for now.
+No other retrieval of data yet implemented but should be trivial using already defined methods.

+> Not a `C` programmer.
+Forgive sloppy code and missing doc blocks.
+WIP.

+> *Help is welcome*.

 ### Requirements
 - Monitor *descriptions* must contain a unique string to be identified.